dk1028/bayesianppi-mri/README.md

 The following scripts are used to recreate figures in the manuscript:

-* `code/autorater/fig1_pipeline.py` – data-processing pipeline figure: NIfTI → slice → preprocessing.
+* `code/autorater/fig1_pipeline.py` – preprocessing pipeline figure: NIfTI → crop/pad → resize → normalization.
 * `code/autorater/autorater.py` – example AD vs CN volumes and autorater outputs.
 * `code/autorater/model_ADCN.py` – CNN architecture / model diagram.
+* `code/autorater/process.py` – updated processing / architecture figure helper.
 * `code/ppi/coverage_intervalall.py` – coverage vs width (full cohort).
 * `code/ppi/coverage_interval6570.py` – coverage vs width (65–70 subset).
+* `code/ppi/age_analysis.py` – ROC / age-band / threshold-audit figures.

-Each script writes `.png` (or `.pdf`) files to the `figs/` directory.
+Each script writes `.png` and/or `.pdf` files to the `figs/` directory (or to the configured results folder in Colab).

 ---

 ## 8. Reproducibility checklist (informal)

-In the spirit of the TMLR reproducibility checklist, we highlight the following:
+In the spirit of a reproducibility checklist, we highlight the following:

 * **Environment:**

-  * We developed and tested the code with Python 3.11 on a Linux environment, and also on Windows 10 using Git Bash.
+  * We developed and tested the code primarily with Python 3.11.
-  * `requirements.txt` lists all Python dependencies.
+  * `requirements.txt` lists the Python dependencies.

 * **Randomness & seeds:**

-  * Toy PPI scripts (`histogram_posterior.py`, `prior_predictive_checks.py`, `k_chain_rule.py`, `sbc.py`) set random seeds where appropriate for repeatable simulations.
+  * Conjugate chain-rule scripts (`histogram_posterior.py`, `prior_predictive_checks.py`, `k_chain_rule.py`, `sbc.py`) set random seeds where appropriate for repeatable simulations.
   * CNN training scripts may include a fixed seed for PyTorch, but exact weight realizations can still vary across hardware and CuDNN versions.

 * **Data availability:**

-  * Toy experiments are fully self-contained.
+  * Base diagnostics and conjugate experiments are self-contained.
   * ADNI-based experiments require access to ADNI MRI and metadata, which we do not redistribute.
-  * We document exactly how the ADNI metadata CSV is constructed via Advanced Search (Project/Phase/Modality/Image Description filters).
+  * We document how the ADNI metadata CSV is constructed via Advanced Search (Project / Phase / Modality / Image Description filters).

 * **Code completeness:**

-  * All main experiments described in the paper are covered by scripts in `code/autorater` and `code/ppi`.
+  * All main experiments described in the manuscript are covered by scripts in `code/autorater` and `code/ppi`.
-  * For ADNI, we provide the full path from the Advanced Search CSV and DICOM images to matched label tables, autorater predictions, coverage estimates, and final figures.
+  * For ADNI, we provide the full path from the Advanced Search CSV and DICOM images to matched label tables, OOF autorater predictions, repeated-labeling prevalence estimation, and final figures.

 * **Compute:**

-  * Toy PPI experiments run in minutes on a CPU-only machine.
+  * Base PPI diagnostics and coverage scripts run on CPU-only machines.
-  * CNN training requires a GPU for practical runtime (e.g., a single commodity GPU, such as NVIDIA RTX-series), but can be scaled down (fewer epochs, smaller batch sizes) if needed.
+  * CNN training is much more practical on a GPU, but can be scaled down (fewer epochs, smaller batch sizes) if needed.